Search the eCatalogue

 You can also use the browse facility to navigate through the contents of an entire archive.

 When searching, be aware that subjects may be described in different ways (see ALL Words example below).
-Accordingly, you may wish to try several of the word searches or combination searches explained below.
+So you may wish to try several of the word searches or combination searches explained below.

 The text search defaults to ‘description and title’ and searches for the text you have entered within both of these fields.
 If you wish, you can change this to search in description only or title only.